How to Purchase Software / Subscribe to Software-as-a-Service (SaaS)

 - If the software use-case involves Student Information (FERPA), the instance needs to be reviewed by UF’s Privacy Office.

-- Prior to entering a requisition, if a Vendor cannot be located in the vendor file, the Department must have the vendor complete UF Disbursements Services Vendor Application.
-Your department must then submit it to firstname.lastname@example.org.
+- Prior to entering a requisition, if a Vendor cannot be located in the vendor file in myUFL, the Department must have the vendor complete their information on the UF Supplier Portal.

-- UF Departments must use myUF Market to submit documents related to a purchase.
+- UF Departments must use myUF Marketplace to submit documents related to a purchase.

 - UF Departments must use an Agreement Intake Form if there is no cost or if the purchase will be made with PCard.